Skip to content

 Accepts (Accepted) Count of client connections attempted by Nginx Resource: Utilization

-Handled (Handled) Count of successful client connections Resource: Utilization
+Handled (Handled) Successful client connections Resource: Utilization

 Active (Active) Current active client connections Resource: Utilization

-Requests (Requests) Client request count Work: Throughput
+Requests (Requests) Number of client requests Work: Throughput

 image.png

-Typically, one connection supports one request at a time.
-In this case, the number of active connections equals the sum of waiting + reading + writing.
-However, HTTP/2 allows multiplexing multiple concurrent requests/responses over a single connection, so Active may be less than the sum of Waiting, Reading, and Writing.
+Usually, a connection supports only one request at a time.
+In this case, the number of active connections == waiting connections + reading requests + writing requests.
+However, HTTP/2 allows multiplexing multiple concurrent requests/responses over a single connection, so Active might be less than the sum of Waiting, Reading, and Writing.

 Nginx Plus